CalculusCoder/CalculusCoder/README.md

 **Some projects I've been working on:**

 * **[Jared Systems](https://your-link-here.com)**: A Direct Store Delivery (DSD) and accounting B2B solution for companies.
-While working as a business partner at La Hacienda, we relied on similar software, but it was bloated and expensive.
+While working as a business partner at a dairy company, we relied on similar software, but it was bloated and expensive.
 So, I built my own solution.

 * **[Galaxity Learning](https://your-link-here.com)**: An automated AI math tutoring app integrated into school LMS systems.
 While tutoring math to children during college, I wanted to create a gamified learning app for them that integrates with teacher tools like Schoology and Google Classroom.
 Currently 90% complete and on pause as i'm mostly working on Jared Systems.